apereo/apereo.github.io/_posts/cas/2017-07-05-cas-contribution-guide.md

 # What do I work on?

-Certain number of projects in open-source try to advertise work items and tasks which they think might be [good candidates for contributions](https://github.com/spring-projects/spring-boot/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A+ideal-for-contribution%22).
+Certain number of projects in open source try to advertise work items and tasks which they think might be [good candidates for contributions](https://github.com/spring-projects/spring-boot/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A+ideal-for-contribution%22).
 This is generally and often *not* the Apereo CAS project policy.
 The policy is much simpler than that.

 It goes something like this: